External Domains¶

 - Add your domain to Cloudflare and update nameservers

-- Create a Cloudflare API token with Zone:DNS:Edit permissions
+- (Optional, for Cross-Site DNS) Create a Cloudflare User API Token with

-- In the admin interface, navigate to External Domains → Create New External Domain
+Zone:DNS:Editpermission for the zone - In the admin interface, navigate to External Domains → New External Domain

-- Enter domain, ACME email, ACME directory, and Cloudflare API token
+- Enter domain name, default site, ACME email, ACME directory, and Cloudflare email + API token (if used)

 SSL Certificate Provisioning¶